Dr. Corrine Harmon, Interim Executive Director

 Dr. Terrance E. Boult is the visionary behind the Bachelor of Innovation as well as the El Pomar Endowed Chair of Innovation and Security and a Professor of Computer Science at the University of Colorado at Colorado Springs.
 Dr. Boult runs the Vision and Security Technology Lab (VAST lab), which conducts student-assisted research projects in Security including surveillance, biometrics, sensor networks, and distributed steganalaysis and general projects in computer vision.
 Dr. Boult works closely with The El Pomar Instititue for Innovation and Commercialization, assisting creative individuals and organizations in transforming innovative ideas into economic opportunity.

-Dr. Boult is also a serial entrepreneur being part of three companies that developed technology and produced at least 7 million in revenue each, as well as multiple other entrepreneurial learning experiences.
-With over 200 papers, 13 patents, and 4 patents-pending, Dr. Boult brings a wealth of knowledge and experience to the Bachelor of Innovation.
+Dr. Boult is also a serial entrepreneur having been part of three companies that developed technology and produced at least 7 million in revenue each, as well as multiple other less successful entrepreneurial learning experiences.
+He has brought over $12Million on R&D funding to UCCS and over $20Million to the colorado springs area.
+An IEEE Fellow, with over 8500 citations, 300 papers, 13 patents, and 4 patents-pending, Dr. Boult brings a wealth of knowledge and experience to the Bachelor of Innovation.
 He designed and has taught each course in the BI core — and could end up in just about any course where he is needed.

 Dr. Greg Stock Co-Director in College of Business